 High-quality residential carpet is usually manufactured by a well-known brand names like Lees, Gulistan, Karastan or Masland to name a few.
 In this Cost Breakdown I am referring to carpets made of 100% Nylon only.

 Polyester & P.E.T.
-Polyester are among the cheapest fibers to manufacture which is often why carpet manufacturers, retailers and salespeople work so hard to convince homeowners to buy it.
+Polyester are among the cheapest fibers to manufacture, which is why carpet manufacturers, retailers and salespeople work so hard to convince homeowners to buy it.
+It has many wonderful qualities but one main flaw.

 Learn more: